Heritage & Planning Issues

 - 34-38 Otter St, St Joseph’s Church.
 Proposal to demolish rather than repair the fire-damaged church.
 Collingwood’s oldest church.
 Demolition refused by VCAT.
 Church repaired and re-opened in April 2018.

 - 1-21 Robert St (former Yorkshire Brewery).
-Development with 17, 14 and 10 storey towers around the landmark brew tower.
+In 2013 VCAT approved development with 17, 14 and 10 storey towers around the landmark brew tower.
 Development completed.